support-logo

 – price for the development of the product

-Now, you own a solid foundation upon which the relevant digital banking app can be built.
+Now, you own a solid foundation upon which you can create apps like Monzo.

 The development process will be split into iterations called sprints, during which the parts of the functionality will be developed and tested.
 Roughly, the structure of each sprint is the following: